-Students are taught about the importance of rules, to protect and help them, and the difficulties that arise when rules are not followed.
+Students are made aware of the importance of rules, ensuring that they know that they are in place for their own benefit (to protect and help them) and ingraine an ethos of respect for all.
+They learn of the difficulties that arise when rules are not followed.
 Students have rules of work as well as rules on behaviour.
-In Year 11 Religious Education students learn “Rights and Responsibilities” this topic examines that with rights comes responsibilities.
-The students also study “Crime and Punishment” that looks at the importance of respecting the Law.
+To reinforce this, In Year 11 RE, students learn “Rights and Responsibilities”and “Crime and Punishment” Nurturing an appreciation for the responsibilities that accompany our rights and the importance of respecting the Law.

-At The Catholic High School, Chester students are encouraged to make their own decisions and contribute willingly in class discussion.
-Students are taught the importance of thinking about others and treating others how they would like to be treated.
-Students learn how fortunate they are to have rights.
-In Religious Education lessons in Year 9 the students study how they make moral decisions and look at the consequences of decision making.
-In Year 11 RE GCSE students learn about Human Rights, they develop this topic in Year 13.
+We encourage students to be independent and bold in making their own decisions and to contribute willingly in all class discussion.
+Our classrooms are friendly, welcoming environments that allow for respectful dialogue between students.
+It is consistently reinforced to our pupils the importance of thinking about others and treating others how they would like to be treated – encouraging a mutually supportive community.
+In Year 9 Religious Education, pupils study how they make moral decisions and look at the consequences of decision making.
+In Year 11 RE GCSE students explore an introduction to Human Rights – Progressing to develop this further in their studies in Year 13.

-We provide pupils with learning opportunities through which they can be taught the knowledge, skills and understanding to take responsibility for themselves, show respect for others and to develop the self-awareness and confidence needed for life.
-Our school ethos and behaviour policy underpins how we expect each pupil to respect the feelings of others.
-The RE Days in Year 7,8 and 9 also encourage mutual respect by students exploring topics such as “I am special in God’s eyes” and “Do not label me”.
-Each year the school holds a one day ‘special’ day that has focussed on Respect (2013), or ‘Love your neighbour and yourself’ (2015).
+We provide pupils with learning opportunities through which they can be taught the knowledge, skills and understanding needed for them to take responsibility for themselves, show respect for others and to develop the self-awareness and confidence needed to maximise their individual potential.
+Our school ethos and behaviour policy establishes how we expect each pupil to respect the feelings of others.
+Religious Education days in Year 7, 8 and 9 also encourage mutual respect by students – exploring topics such as ‘I am special in God’s eyes’ and ‘Do not label me’.
+In addition, each year the school holds a one day ‘special’ day that has previously focused on ‘Respect’ and ‘Love your neighbour and yourself’.